VinesOP/GitAPI/README.md

-# Fyle Web Development Internship Challenge
+# Web Development Challenge

 ## Overview

-This project is a solution to the Fyle Web Development Internship Challenge.
+This project is a solution to the Web Development Challenge.
 It implements a GitHub repositories listing page with server-side pagination, loader animations, and an optional search bar using HTML, CSS, and JavaScript with Bootstrap and jQuery.